Reb Anderson

-Tenshin Zenki Reb Anderson (born 1943) is an American Buddhist who is a Zen teacher in the Sōtō Zen tradition of Shunryu Suzuki.
-He is a Senior Dharma teacher at the San Francisco Zen Center and at Green Gulch Farm Zen Center in Marin County, California, where he lives.
+Tenshin Zenki Reb Anderson (born 1943) is an American Zen Buddhist teacher in the Sōtō Zen lineage of Shunryu Suzuki.
+He is a senior dharma teacher at the San Francisco Zen Center and at Green Gulch Farm Zen Center in Marin County, California, where he lived for many years.
 According to author James Ishmael Ford, "Reb Anderson is one of the most prominent of contemporary Western Zen teachers."

 Biography

 Reb Anderson was born as Harold Anderson in Mississippi in 1943 and grew up in Minnesota.
 His father left the family when Anderson was eleven.
 In his youth, he was a Golden Gloves boxer.
 Anderson developed an interest in Buddhism while still in his teens.
 In 1967, he abandoned his graduate studies in psychology and mathematics to study Soto Zen under Shunryu Suzuki at the San Francisco Zen Center.

 Anderson was then ordained as a priest in 1970 by Suzuki, who gave Anderson the Buddhist name Tenshin Zenki 天眞全機 (Naturally Real, The Whole Works).
+After Suzuki Roshi's death, Anderson continued his training and practice at San Francisco Zen Center.
 In 1983 Anderson received shiho from Zentatsu Richard Baker, becoming Baker's first Dharma heir.
 However, when Baker was forced to resign amid complaints about his affairs with female Zen Center members and his purchase of expensive luxury goods, Baker claimed Anderson never completed the entire transmission ceremony.
-The board of the San Francisco Zen Center disagreed, understanding Anderson to be Baker's Dharma heir (Baker has since agreed).
+The board of the San Francisco Zen Center disagreed, understanding Anderson to be Baker's Dharma heir (Baker has since agreed with this.).
 After Baker's resignation, Anderson replaced him as abbot.

-In a controversial incident, while jogging in Golden Gate Park in 1983, Anderson found the corpse of a man with a bullet wound to the head and a revolver nearby.
-Anderson returned to the body over a period of several days to meditate over the corpse, on one visit taking the revolver.
+In a controversial incident, which Anderson discusses in his book "Being Upright, while jogging in Golden Gate Park in 1983, he found the corpse of a man with a bullet wound to the head and a revolver nearby.
+Anderson returned to the body over a period of several days to meditate over the corpse.
+He eventually reported the body, but not the revolver, taking it into his possession.
 In 1987, Anderson was mugged one block away from the San Francisco Zen Center.
 He retrieved the unloaded revolver and chased the perpetrator to a nearby tenement, where both were quickly arrested.

 The Zen Center Board of Directors sent him on a leave of absence for six months.
 After his return, he served as co-abbot with Mel Weitsman until 1995.
 Regarding this ordeal, Anderson has written of his remorse and insight garnered from the experience.

+Anderson served as abbot and as co-abbot with Sojun Mel Weitsman of SFZC’s three training centers (City Center, Green Gulch Farm, and Tassajara Zen Mountain Center) from 1986 to 1995.

 In October 1999 Anderson suffered a heart attack while conducting dokusan.
 He later underwent a successful emergency angioplasty.

-Anderson is married to Rusa Chiu, a Jungian analyst in private practice.
-He has two daughters, Deborah Savran and Thea Anderson, and four grandchildren.
+Anderson is married to Rusa Chiu, a Jungian analyst.
+He has two daughters, Deborah Savran and Thea Anderson, as well as four grandchildren.
+Anderson retired in 2025 from San Francisco Zen Center but he continues to offer teachings and practice opportunities at No Abode Hermitage.